RobKraft/SQLServerSecurityHugo/content/en/docs/Auth/Authentication.md

 Accounts can be authenticated either by SQL Server or by the operating system.
 SQL Server authentication is not enabled by default.

-{{< alert theme="warning" dir="ltr" >}} In most cases, you should use Windows Authentication because Windows Active Directory offers better password management features than SQL Server Authentication.
+{{< alert theme="warning" dir="ltr" >}} In most cases, you should use Windows Authentication because Windows Active Directory offers better password management features than SQL Server Authentication, and it is a little more secure.
 {{< /alert >}}

 When using Windows Authentication, database administrators map groups from Windows Active Directory to Roles in SQL Server and use Active Directory to put people in groups that map to the roles needed.

+In addition to disabling the 'sa' account, you should also rename the 'sa' account.
+Some people argue that disabling the 'sa' account is sufficient, and it may be in many cases.
+But this site believes in the security principle of implementing [Defense in Depth](/docs/resources/principles/).

 {{< alert theme="danger" dir="ltr" >}}
 **1. Disable the 'sa' account and never use it!**